 Many school systems use smart boards and other computer programs to enhance the learning experience.
 If software knowledge is important to your role in education, you can include the ability in your skills section.
 You could also create a separate section dedicated to your software abilities if you have a lot of important knowledge you want to point out.
 Look at the education resume sample list to find an example of how to include this knowledge in your own document.

 If you are trying to get a job as a public-school teacher, you may need to have a license or certification showing you have the technical skills needed to successfully teach children of a specific age.
 Some of the education resume sample options may point out how to include this information on your resume.
 You can either include your certifications in your education section or create a special space on the document.

 In the education industry, soft skills play an important role.
 You have to be able to communicate and bond with your students to make a positive impact on their lives.
 Discussing soft skills has to be a little different than talking about technical skills.
 Rather than creating a list of soft skills, you can make a more powerful impression by pointing out your people abilities in action.
-Use your experience section as an area to show off how you use your soft skills to be a successful teacher, teacher assistant, or education administrator.
+Use your experience section as an area to be a successful teacher, teacher assistant, or education administrator.

 Teamwork often plays a big role in the education industry.
 Teachers have to work together to cover clubs, sporting activities, and other after-school extracurriculars.
 Teachers also have to work with parents and administrative personnel to support students.
 You can really make yourself stand out as a clear candidate by emphasizing your ability to work on a team.